bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.2.4
+### Latest Release: 0.2.5

-- **Fix**:
+- Fixed validation error message formatting and handling.

+### Previous Highlights

+### 0.2.4
 - Fixed the rendering problems with some assets.
 - Fixed the error message triigerd for broken assets

-### Previous Highlights
+### 0.2.3
+- Fixed the css problem.

 #### 0.2.2
-- **New**: Integrated SQL validation functionality, providing a custom notification for validation results.
+- Integrated SQL validation functionality, providing a custom notification for validation results.
-- **New**: Support for running SQL with conditional flags.
+- Support for running SQL with conditional flags.
-- **New**: Added start and end date selectors for appending date conditions directly to the Bruin run command.
+- Added start and end date selectors for appending date conditions directly to the Bruin run command.
-- **New**: Incorporated the "exclusive end date" checkbox, automatically adjusting the end date to the end of the selected day.
+- Incorporated the "exclusive end date" checkbox, automatically adjusting the end date to the end of the selected day.

-- **Fix**: Fixed the auto folding problem, when changing the active text editor.
+- Fixed the auto folding problem, when changing the active text editor.

 #### 0.1.2
-- Settings for auto-folding!
-Users can now specify their preferred default folding state for Bruin regions.
-- Addressed compatibility issues with the Pylance extension affecting auto-folding behavior.
+- Added auto-folding settings and resolved compatibility issues with the Pylance extension.

 #### 0.1.1
-- Minor bug fixes.
+- General bug fixes.

 #### 0.1.0
-- Introduced Python syntax coloring for Bruin code blocks.
-- Added code folding support for Bruin code regions in SQL and Python files.
-- Implemented the Dynamic SQL Content Viewer for previewing and copying SQL content.
+- Launched with syntax coloring, code folding, and the dynamic SQL content viewer.

 ### How to Update